michmzr/michmzr.github.io/docs/DESIGN.md

 ## Overview

 This document is the design foundation for the new CyberShu website.
-It defines the website's visual language, page requirements and component behavior for future design and implementation work.
+It defines the website's visual language, page requirements and component behavior for the production implementation and subsequent design work.
 It is not a specification for reproducing a printed business card or preserving the current TeXt appearance.

 The design starts with the website's content and tasks: discovering articles, reading technical material, finding conference resources, understanding the consultation offer and making contact.
 The existing site supplies the content and functional baseline.
 The business-card project supplies inspiration and updated brand assets, particularly the palette, Inter typography and CyberShu logo/wordmark.
 It does not supply a website layout, page hierarchy, audience restriction or mandatory copy.[^pages][^v9][^base]